 We have a portfolio of legacy clinical-stage oncology programs targeting cancer stem cells (BNC101) and tumor vasculature (BNC105) that we have progressed through external funding for clinical trials and out-licensing to capture future value for our shareholders.
 Cancer stem cells are the seeds that give rise to initial tumor formation and if left unchecked, give rise to tumor recurrence and metastasis.
 Our first legacy oncology program is BNC101, a novel humanized monoclonal antibody that targets LGR5, a cancer stem cell receptor highly overexpressed in most solid tumors, including colorectal, breast, pancreatic, ovarian, lung, liver and skin cancers.
-In preclinical studies, BNC101 was associated with a reduction in the frequency of cancer stem cells derived from primary patient colorectal tumors both in vitro and in vivo.
+Preclinical studies showed BNC101 was able to target and reduce the frequency of cancer stem cells derived from primary patient colorectal tumors both in vitro and in vivo.
 BNC101 has completed a Phase 1 clinical trial in patients with colorectal cancer and shown target engagement.
 In preclinical studies, BNC101 has shown good potential for the treatment of gastrointestinal tumors in combination with an antibody drug conjugate or CAR-T therapy.
-In November 2020, we exclusively licensed BNC101 to Carina Biotech for the development of CAR-T therapeutics, which is currently in preclinical development, in return for milestones and royalties or a percentage of the outlicensed revenues.
-In September 2021, Carina Biotech announced that it plans to initiate a clinical trial of BNC101 for the treatment of advanced colorectal (bowel) cancer in late 2022.
-See "Business-IP License Agreement with Carina Biotech."
-Our second legacy oncology program, BNC105 has been evaluated in six prior clinical trials.
+In November 2020, we exclusively licensed BNC101 to Carina Biotech for the development of CAR-T therapeutics in return for milestones and royalties or a percentage of the out-licensed revenues.
+In September 2021, Carina announced that it plans to initiate a clinical trial of BNC101 for the treatment of advanced colorectal (bowel) cancer in late 2022.
+Our second legacy oncology program, BNC105, is a novel vascular tubulin polymerization inhibitor agent for treatment of cancer, which disrupts the blood vessels that nourish tumors.
+BNC105 has been evaluated in six prior clinical trials.
 We plan to advance these oncology programs only through existing and potentially new partnerships.